toggle

 Final thoughts

 The retail industry is booming again and with more vigor post-COVID era.
 After being inactive for years, the industry has learned to adapt to modern requirements and re-align their strategies respectively.
+The future of AI in retail industry looks bright with use cases like immersive shopping experiences and 3d trail room environments, cashier-less checkouts, customer emotions identifiers, and virtual shopping assistants.

 In 2023, the market size value of AI in the retail industry was worth $7.14 billion and is expected to reach $55.53 billion within 2030 with a CAGR of 34.1%.
-This shows how the expeditious growth of AI in this sector and the willingness of retailers to embrace new technologies for a steady growth.
+This shows the expeditious growth of AI in this sector and the willingness of retailers to embrace new technologies for a steady growth.

 AI stands on top of all these tech investments, as the use cases listed above are otherwise common challenges of most growing retail companies.
 They either do them manually or with outdated methods with the least accuracy.